niebert/raspi-webcam-srv/README.md

 ### Requirements
 * USB WebCam
-* USB Soundcard with Audio-In for broadcasting video and sound.
+* USB Sound Device with Audio-In for broadcasting video and sound with an attached microphone to your Raspberry Pi.
+The sound for the video stream is recorded with USB sound device Please run `alsamixer` on your Raspberry Pi prior to the start of the webcam server.
+With `alsamixer` set the audio to USB PnP Sound Device, After this setting you can hear audio through the USB sound card.

 ### Installation VLC
 The following video/audio broadcast uses the command line VLC `cvlc`. `raspvid` pipes the video stream into the command line VLC `cvlc`.